NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 ```

 ## Upgrading
+### v1.9.0
+This version adds support for Laravel 10 and drops support for PHP 7.4 and 8.0.
+The minimum required version is PHP 8.1.

 ### v1.8.0
 This release adds a middleware for providing more user context and allows you to send APM data to Sentry.